GeorgeHernandez/GeorgeHernandez/README.md

 # Hello, world! 👋 🌎

+This repository was originally a brief "About Me".
+However, I love exploring and sharing.
+What & how I share also tells you about me.

 My name is George Hernandez and I live in Chicago.
-I work as Lead Full Stack Engineer at [XIL Health](https://xilhealth.com) in the healthcare industry there.
-(Yes, it's a [Yon Yonson](https://en.wikipedia.org/wiki/Yon_Yonson) reference.)

-I am a calm, candid, cozy, & curious canid🦊 who strives to be a courageous, creative, & kind contributor. 🦊The fox is my spirit animal: I identify as a hidden forest creature.
+🦊The fox is my spirit animal: I identify as a hidden forest creature.
+I am a calm, candid, cozy, & curious canid who strives to be a courageous, creative, & kind contributor.
 How do you know?
 How can you know?
 Let's test it out.
-Let's be effective & efficient but manage our suffering as we do it.
+Let's be effective & efficient but let's communicate & manage our suffering as we do it.

-🦊 I am usually quiet but I will share a few things:

 - 🍞 [Daily List](DailyList.md)
 - 🌱 [Favorite Heuristics](Heuristics.md)